Conflict of interest policy

 Group structure & shared operational resources:

-Northcrypto and Trijo share certain key personnel, particularly in compliance and IT functions.
+The Company and Trijo share certain key personnel, particularly in compliance and IT functions.
 While this shared resourcing can enhance efficiency and knowledge transfer, it also creates the potential for conflicts in prioritization and delays in regulatory or operational obligations, especially during periods of high workload or incident response.
 For example, when both entities require immediate compliance support -such as for transaction monitoring, reporting deadlines, or system alerts.
 The shared staff may face pressure in determining which entity to assist first.

-To manage these risks, Northcrypto has implemented a number of targeted measures.
+To manage these risks, the Company has implemented a number of targeted measures.
 First, all shared personnel operate under clearly defined role descriptions, which distinguish their responsibilities for each entity.
 This ensures that expectations are aligned and accountabilities are traceable.
 Additionally, workload distribution and time allocation are structured in advance, so that essential regulatory functions receive appropriate attention from dedicated resources.
 Access to internal systems and sensitive data is also carefully controlled through entity-specific permissions and logging, helping to prevent misuse or unintentional cross-entity exposure.
 Together, these actions help safeguard the integrity of compliance and operational processes, even in a shared resource environment.

-Conflicting roles in the Northcrypto:
+Conflicting roles in the Company:

-Within the Northcrypto, certain individuals may hold multiple roles that combine commercial, operational, and control responsibilities.
+Within the Company, certain individuals may hold multiple roles that combine commercial, operational, and control responsibilities.
 This role overlap can create inherent conflicts of interest -particularly where one role is tasked with driving business growth, while another is responsible for managing risks or ensuring compliance.
 For example, a team member who participates in both product development and risk evaluation may be incentivized to downplay risk considerations in order to speed up time-to-market.

-To address this risk, Northcrypto has introduced structural safeguards.
+To address this risk, the Company has introduced structural safeguards.
 Wherever possible, functions such as compliance and growth activities are separated, both in reporting lines and in day-to-day responsibilities.
 Employees with dual responsibilities are required to document key decisions and involve second reviewers in matters that may present a conflict of interest.
 These measures ensure balanced decision-making and protect the integrity of both business outcomes and regulatory compliance.

-Updates and Accessibility
+7. Updates and Accessibility

 This policy is reviewed regularly to ensure it remains effective and in line with regulatory requirements.
 The latest version of the Conflicts of Interest Policy is always available on our website.